hammingweight/fim_sidecar/README.md

 ## Looking at the Code in more depth
-This is not production-grade code but if you're bored, there are more implementation details in the README files in the [containers](./containers) and
+This is not production-grade code but, if you're bored, there are more implementation details in the README files in the [containers](./containers) and
 [k8s_resources](./k8s_resources) directories.